Shidh0/Spotify-Miniplayer-Fix/README.md

  ```
 git clone https://github.com/Gamingarc16/Spotify-Miniplayer-Fix
  ```
-Then Drag and drop the folder to the extentions tab in chrome And Done.
+Then Drag and drop the folder to the extentions tab in chrome (with developer mode on) And Done.